 In Play: The meaning of today's adjective is very narrowly focused on a very neatly dressed man with an air of self-confidence that shows in his posture and walk: "Quentin looked quite dapper in his sharply creased pants, spit-polished shoes, and sprightly gait."
 The word does carry humorous connotations, though, making it easy to play with: "Lloyd dresses so badly he makes Rodney Dangerfield look dapper!"

-Word History: Today's word comes to us from Middle Dutch dapper "quick, strong".
-It is, oddly enough, related to Russian debelyi "fat, thick", from Proto-Indo-European dheb- "fat, heavy".
-More expectedly, it is distant cousin to German tapfer "brave", Middle German "solid, weighty", and ancient Tocharian tsopats "big" and tappo "courage"—all from the same source.
+Word History: Today's Good Word was probably borrowed from Middle Dutch dapper "quick, strong", from Proto-Germanic dapraz "heavy, source also of German tapfer "brave".
+Dapraz was based on PIE dheb-r-/dhob-r- "thick, stocky, firm", via the intermediary sense of "unmovable, standing firm".
+Modern Dutch dapper "brave", Russian debelyi "thick, fat" and dobryi "good", are apparently derived from the same PIE word.
+The latter probably developed from the former back when fat people were considered wealthy and good candidates for marriage.
+Latin faber "craftsman" and fabre "skillfully", underlying the English borrowing fabricate, seems to have come from the same PIE word.
 The phrase "Dapper Dan" comes from a 1921 song of that name written by Lew Brown and Albert Von Tilzer, who also wrote 'The Girl in the Gilded Cage' and 'I Want a Girl Just Like the Girl that Married Dear Old Dad.'
 He must have been a mama's boy.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!